-The following is the second in a series of blogs where 9ine explore how schools can implement technical and organisational changes in order to further protect the confidentiality, integrity and availability of your information and information systems.
-We will be building upon each stage of the UK’s National Cyber Security Centre (NCSC) 10 Steps to Cyber Security (image below), and in turn, provide our independent recommendations, examples and guidance.
+In this blog, the second in the series, we look at Network Security, following the guidance from the UK National Cyber Security Centre (NCSC).
+We explore how schools can implement technical and organisational changes in order to further protect the confidentiality, integrity and availability of your information assets.
+We are building upon each stage of the UK’s National Cyber Security Centre (NCSC) 10 Steps to Cyber Security, and in turn, providing our independent recommendations, examples and guidance.

-In our previous blog, “Risk Management - How to Effectively Manage Cyber Security Risks in Your School” we outlined how effective risk management will help your school prioritise the actions required to protect your data and network from identified vulnerabilities.
-The identification of these vulnerabilities was captured in, “How To Assess Your School's Vulnerability To Cyber Attacks”.
+In our previous blog, “Risk management - how to effectively manage cyber security risks in your school” we outlined how effective risk management will help your school prioritise the actions required to protect your data and network from identified vulnerabilities and malicious attackers.

 By following these recommended steps, you will be able to evidence that you are applying and maintaining the appropriate securities in order to protect your data whether held on-premise or in the cloud.